Sanctuary of Truth: Theme

 The museum features a four-faced Hindu creator god Brahma statue on its rooftop for showing respect to father, mother, teacher, and the king, and the elephant-headed god Ganesha.
 The Northern hall features Buddhist Guanyin and other sculptures featuring wisdom of emancipation.
 The Southern hall features astronomical themes, namely the sun, moon, and other planets impacting people's well-being.
-The Western hall features representations of the classical elements (earth, water, wind, and fire) and sculptures of the Hindu Trinity: Lord Brahma, Vishnu, and Shiva, the gods who conquer the four elements.
+The Western hall features representations of the classical elements (earth, water, wind, and fire) and sculptures of the Hindu Trinity: Brahma, Vishnu, and Shiva, the gods who conquer the four elements.
 The Eastern hall features familial representations.
 The main focus is to visually portray important eastern religious concepts and the cycle of life.

 Architecture

 Inspired by the temples in Ayutthaya, the hand-carved wood structure features Thai architecture.
 The museum was built by Lek Viriyaphan (Thai: เล็ก วิริยะพันธุ์).
-Every surface of the structure is decorated with ornamentation from Thai, Hindu, Buddhist, Chinese, and Khmer traditions.
+The structure is decorated with ornamentation drawing from Hindu and Buddhist influences.

 The sanctuary is made of several different types of wood, giving different parts of the sanctuary different textures.
 The oldest wood that has been used is takien wood, used to build the main post and expected to last for 600 years.
 The structure is composed of wood such as Xylia xylocarpa (Thai: ไม้แดง), Mai-Takien, Mai-Panchart, and teakwood.

-The wooden sanctuary is over 100 meters tall and makes for an impressive sight against the backdrop of the Gulf of Thailand.
-The indoor space is 2,115 square meters.
+The central apex structure is 105 m tall and the indoor space is 2,115 square meters.

 Activities

-In addition to guided tours of the building, the museum offers tourist activities such as ATV rides, cruises on traditional Thai gondolas, and controversial elephant rides.
-There is also a restaurant serving Thai and halal food, a miniature zoo, and an area where visitors can watch wood carvers at work on the ongoing construction.
+In addition to building tour services The museum also offers tourist activities such as Thai boat trips, elephant rides, horse carriage rides, horseback riding, speedboat rides, and Thai costume rental services.
+There is also a restaurant serving Thai and Halal food. small zoo and an area where tourists can watch wood carvers constructing.